lusm554/multi-server-system/README.md

 - add system of API keys
 - make all operations atomic
 - Chunking Files.
 Instead of uploading entire file in one go, chunking files in blocks and then uploading each chunk.
+- Make full authorization and authentication, since now passwords are simply stored in dB without processing.